Nikituh/robust-mindcontrol-robotex/README.md

 On purpose checked out dirty commit with bare functionality so it wouldn't give too much away (honestly, I really do not write such crappy code: leave unused methods just standing there, an activity with 800 lines, commented out functionality etc.)

+Neither will I be explaining Android development basics.
+Google it!
+Besides, it's not like you need it.
+This is a hackathon.

 ## Prerequisites

 * Android Studio